Pastor Arnold W. Weckeman September 2018 (Updated 4/11/2022)

-Notice, “…as it is NOW revealed…” v.#5 By the time Paul wrote Ephesians [AD 62] the Spirit had made known the mystery of the “body of Christ” to the other apostles and prophets.
+Notice, “…as it is NOW revealed…” v.#5 [Emphasis mine].
+By the time Paul wrote Ephesians [A.D.
+62] the Spirit had made known the mystery of the “body of Christ” to the other apostles and prophets.
 Consider the words of Peter in (1 Peter 1:10-12):

 Verse 6 reveals the crux of the mystery:

-The Hebrew believers at Jerusalem understood that Nation, through ignorance, had rejected and crucified their Messiah King.
-They humbly acknowledged their error, repented and believed on Him (Acts 2:36-41).
+The Hebrew believers at Jerusalem understood that their Nation, through ignorance, had rejected and crucified their Messiah King.
+They humbly acknowledged their error, repented, and believed in Him (Acts 2:36-41).

-They were looking for a literal, physical Kingdom.
-A kingdom in which they were promised that they would rule and reign with Christ, (Matt.19:28).
-Notice Jesus’ answer in Acts 1:7.
-He doesn’t say no, He says it’s not for them to know when.
+They were looking for a literal, physical kingdom.
+A kingdom in which the apostles were promised to rule and reign with Christ (Matt.19:28).
+When the disciples asked explicitly about the timeframe of establishing the kingdom, notice Jesus’ answer in Acts 1:7.
+He doesn’t say no; He says it’s not for them to know when.

-In many important ways, these early Hebrew followers of Christ differ from the churches of Asia Minor which would later be founded by the apostle Paul.
+In many important ways, these early Hebrew followers of Christ differ from the congregations of the Churches in Asia Minor, which the Apostle Paul would later establish.
 A distinction of paramount importance regarding rightly dividing the word!

 It is worth noting that the equality of the Gentiles (who the Jews considered “dogs”) did not sit well with the leadership of the Church in Jerusalem.
-For millennia the Jews had prided themselves in their national heritage, considering themselves to be superior to the Gentiles.
-To their mind Paul’s revelation that the Gentiles were to be “fellow heirs” with the Jews in the same body (without the Law) was repugnant.
+For millennia the Jews had prided themselves in their national heritage, considering themselves superior to the Gentiles.
+To their mind, Paul’s revelation that the Gentiles were to be “fellow heirs” with the Jews in the same body (without the Law) was appalling.

-Long after the birth of the Church, the Jewish believer’s at Jerusalem held to a strange mingling of law and grace.
-Consider the following description of Paul’s visit to the Church at Jerusalem AD 60: “And when we [Paul and his fellow labors] were come to Jerusalem, the brethren received us gladly.
+Long after the Church’s birth, the Jewish believers at Jerusalem held to a strange mingling of Law and grace.
+Consider the following description of Paul’s visit to the Church at Jerusalem A.D.
+60: “And when we [Paul and his fellow labors] were come to Jerusalem, the brethren received us gladly.
 And the day following Paul went in with us unto James; and all the elders were present.
 And when he had saluted them, he declared particularly what things God had wrought among the Gentiles by his ministry.
-And when they heard it, they glorified the Lord, and said unto him, Thou seest, brother, how many thousands of Jews there are which believe; and THEY ARE ALL ZEALOUS OF THE LAW…” (Acts 21:17-20) At the time of this meeting the Church at Jerusalem had been in existence for 27 years…still following the Law!
+And when they heard it, they glorified the Lord, and said unto him, Thou seest, brother, how many thousands of Jews there are which believe; and THEY ARE ALL ZEALOUS OF THE LAW…” (Acts 21:17-20), [Emphasis mine].
+At the time of this meeting, the Church at Jerusalem had been in existence for 27 years, still following the Law!